Isko Moreno: Political positions

 During his 2022 presidential campaign, Moreno was identified as a populist; some of his views on issues include speeding the nationwide distribution of COVID-19 vaccines; maintaining the Duterte administration's "Build!
 Build!
-Build!" program"; allowing the franchise renewal of ABS-CBN; lowering excise tax on fuel and utility costs, reviving micro, small, and medium-sized enterprises (MSME), which were severely affected by COVID-19 lockdowns; increasing labor and employment; additional public housing; boosting development of agriculture, tourism, and creative industries; strengthening of policies in healthcare and education; infrastructure development in rural areas; developing of economic hubs outside Metro Manila; digital transformation and industry 4.0; strengthening of law and order; continuing the Duterte administration's anti-drug policy in a "more humane approach"; good and smart electronic governance; maintaining peaceful relations with other countries and international organizations; and ending divisive politics in favor of an "open governance" rooted in "competence" over "connections".
+Build!" program"; allowing the franchise renewal of ABS-CBN; lowering excise tax on fuel and utility costs, reviving micro, small, and medium-sized enterprises (MSME), which were severely affected by COVID-19 lockdowns; increasing labor and employment; additional public housing; boosting development of agriculture, tourism, and creative industries; strengthening of policies in healthcare and education; infrastructure development in rural areas; developing of economic hubs outside Metro Manila; digital transformation and industry 4.0; strengthening of law and order; continuing the Duterte administration's anti-drug policy in a "more humane approach"; good and smart electronic governance; maintaining peaceful relations with other countries and international organisations; and ending divisive politics in favor of an "open governance" rooted in "competence" over "connections".

 Domestic and social policies

-Vandalism and unauthorized tarpaulins
+Vandalism and unauthorised tarpaulins

-Moreno is also known for his consistent and controversial stand against vandalism and unauthorized tarpaulins.
+Moreno is also known for his consistent and controversial stand against vandalism and unauthorised tarpaulins.

 On November 12, 2019, the left-leaning group Panday Sining, the cultural arm of Anakbayan, defaced the newly painted and cleaned Lagusnilad Underpass near the Manila City Hall.
-Moreno publicly criticized the group and rejected their apology.
+Moreno publicly criticised the group and rejected their apology.
 Moreno proceeded with the group's arrest after another act of vandalism in Recto LRT Station was attributed to them.
 Panday Sining was officially declared persona non grata in the city of Manila on December 6, 2019.
 Many left-leaning groups condemned the mayor's actions against them.

 In October 2020, Moreno ordered the removal of tarpaulins declaring the Communist Party of the Philippines, the New People's Army, and the National Democratic Front persona non grata in the National Capital Region.
 This event prompted Lt.
 Gen. Antonio Parlade Jr., spokesperson of the National Task Force to End Local Communist Armed Conflict, to ask whether Moreno was welcoming terrorists into Manila.
 Moreno responded the city government has an ordinance against all forms of vandalism.
 A few days after, Moreno publicly condemned and ordered the removal of graffiti painted by leftist advocates around Welcome Rotonda.
 On December 7, 2020, in an interview posted on YouTube, Moreno vehemently denied he had any support for or affiliation with the terrorist groups.
 Moreno also opposed tarpaulins depicting faces of politicians, even if they are his partymates, and had ordered the removal of political tarpaulins since he assumed office.